 Ask your merchant which card types they wish to accept and whether they want electronic check processing through eCheck.Net.
-Plan your testing accordingly around these payment types.
+Plan your testing accordingly around these payment type

 Merchants may need to confirm that their account is in Live Mode before they begin sales.
-Log in to the Merchant Interface at https://account.authorize.net and click the orange banner that says, “Your account is in TEST MODE.”
+Log in to the merchant interface at https://account.authorize.net and click the banner that says, “Your account is in TEST MODE.”
 Click the switch to go from Test to Live.
-If you encounter errors after switching to Live Mode, review the error using the Response Codes Tool and follow its recommendations.
+If you encounter errors after switching to Live Mode, review the error using the response codes tool and follow its recommendations.